willemlarsen/mobprogrammingrpg/rpg_roles_plain_text.md

 - Notice pain being felt by others in the mob.
 Ask about it and show empathy.
 - Amplify pain that is being ignored by the mob (e.g. repeating issues)
 - Call for a retrospective on a pain point to inspect and adapt on

+## Dr. Feel Good
+- Show appreciation to another mobber or to a stakeholder (e.g. using the SBI model)
+- Verbalize something about mobbing or the work that gives you joy
+- Notice happiness expressed by others in the mob and ask about it
+- Call for a retrospective on a something good that occurred recently to see how it can be turned up